jackthomas1430/CryptoClustering/README.md

 ## Overview

-For this project, we perform clustering analysis on cryptocurrencies using unsupervised learning to identify if cryptocurrencies are affected by short-term price changes (24-hour and 7-day periods) and how they can be grouped based on their price change behaviors.
+For this project, we perform clustering analysis on cryptocurrencies to identify if cryptocurrencies are affected by short-term price changes (24-hour and 7-day periods) and how they can be grouped based on their price change behaviors.

-We use clustering algorithms like K-Means and dimensionality reduction techniques such as Principal Component Analysis (PCA) to optimize the clusters.
+We use K-Means and PCA to optimize the clusters.
 Ultimately we create visual comparison of clustering results using the original data and the PCA-reduced data.

 ## Files
     - Crypto_Clustering<https://github.com/jackthomas1430/CryptoClustering.git>